(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on January 8, 2023.

-A lung lobectomy is a surgical procedure to remove a lobe of your lung.
-A lobectomy may be needed if you’re diagnosed with lung cancer, or if you have an infection, a benign lung growth or chronic obstructive pulmonary disease (COPD).
+A lung lobectomy is a surgical procedure to remove a lobe of the patient's lung.
+A lobectomy may be needed if the patient has been diagnosed with lung cancer, or if he or she has an infection, a benign lung growth or chronic obstructive pulmonary disease (COPD).

 What are the risks of a lobectomy?